claudiofahey/pravega/client/src/main/java/io/pravega/client/fileStream/README.md

 - Reader concurrency: A single reader can have multiple events "open" and read from them concurrently from different threads.

-- Skip ahead: A reader may read just a few bytes of a very large event and decide to skip reading the entire event and move to the next event.
+- Skip ahead: A reader may read just a few bytes of a very large event and decide to skip reading the rest of the event and move to the next event.
 This should be implemented efficiently.

 - Random read: A reader may read a single event based on an `EventPointer`.